input-output-hk/cardano-sl/README.md

 ## What is Cardano SL?

-**This codebase is now deprecated in favour of more granular components.**
+**This codebase is now deprecated in favour of the new Shelley-capable Cardano implementation.**

+The new Cardano implementation consists of more granular components:

 Looking for a node?
   - [cardano-node](https://github.com/input-output-hk/cardano-node)